trueos/pcbsd/src-qt5/docs/using.rst

 ---------------------

 If you wish another user to connect to your computer, the KDE Desktop Sharing application can be used to generate a connection invitation The :command:`krfb` application can be installed using :ref:`AppCafe®`.
-Check the "Search all available PBI and packages" box within "App Search" to search for this application.
+Check the "Search all available software" box within "App Search" to search for this application.

 To launch this application within KDE, go to :menuselection:`Applications --> Internet --> Desktop Sharing` or type :command:`krfb` from the command prompt of any desktop.
 If you press :kbd:`F1` while in this application, it will open the